simsong/tcpflow/cmake/README.md

 ### Makefiles

-On most Unix-like plateforms, CMake generates *Unix Makefiles* when GNU Make is available.
+On most Unix-like platforms, CMake generates *Unix Makefiles* when GNU Make is available.
 Therefore, command `make` can also be used to build the project.

     mkdir build
     cd    build